kutaslab/fitgrid/joss/paper.md

 modeling, e.g., @EhiDim2019.
 Like open-source scientific computing generally, Python and R have been gaining traction for EEG and MEG analysis, as in MNE Python @GramfortEtAl2013 and for regression ERPs in R, @TreNew2015.
-Nevertheless, for rERP modeling in the Python ecosystem, widely accessible implementations in Python remain limited.
+Nevertheless, widely accessible implementations for rERP modeling in the Python remain limited.
+Development of
-Development of N. J. Smith's promising rERPy Python package for ERP and rERP analysis appears to have halted around Python 2.6 or 2.7.
+N. J. Smith's promising rERPy Python package for ERP and rERP analysis appears to have halted at Python 2.6 or 2.7.
 MNE Python implements a `linear_regression` function for computing rERP coefficients on continuous data as described in @SmiKut2015b but not time series of OLS or mixed-effects model fits.

 # fitgrid

-`fitgrid` is intended to fill this gap and make rERP modeling as in @SmiKut2015a accessible to researchers with a working knowledge of scripted data analysis in Python and the symbolic formulae such as
+`fitgrid` is intended to fill this gap and make rERP modeling as in @SmiKut2015 accessible to researchers with a working knowledge of scripted data analysis in Python and the symbolic formulae such as
 $\mathsf{\sim 1 + a + b + a:b}$ and $\mathsf{\sim 1 + a*b + (a|s) +
 (a|i) }$ deriving from `S` [@ChaHas1991; @BecCha1984] and currently in